-On June 13, 2011, the Board of Directors approved the elimination of the Company's option to settle the Convertible Notes by delivering cash or a combination of cash and common shares.
-The elimination of this option will change the treatment of the embedded derivative liability, removing the requirement to measure that derivative financial liability at fair value at the end of each reporting period, Instead, the Convertible Notes will be treated as consisting of a liability portion amortized over the loan period, and an equity portion classified as equity.
+As disclosed in the condensed interim consolidated financial statements for the three months ended March 31, 2011, on June 13, 2011, the Board of Directors approved the elimination of the Company's option to settle the Convertible Notes by delivering cash or a combination of cash and common shares.
+The elimination of this option would have changed the treatment of the embedded derivative liability, removing the requirement to measure that derivative financial liability at fair value at the end of each reporting period.
+Instead, the Convertible Notes would have been treated as consisting of a liability portion amortized over the loan period, and an equity portion classified as equity.